LucieBertiere/Rating-toxic-comments/README.md

 **Unbalanced data**

 We have noticed that this data is quite unbalanced by creating a score based on the sum of each of the 5 categories.
-By creating this new variable, we observed that almost 90% of the comments had a score of 0, which means that they were neutral because they did not belong to one of the five categories.
+By creating this new variable, we observed that almost 90% of the comments had a score of 0, which means that they were neutral because they did not belong to one of the six categories.
 In the following plot the different frequencies can be seen:

 <div align="center">